 Firms may lay off workers temporarily or permanently.
-Both options qualify for unemployment insurance benefits for the employee (with potential reductions in the pay level) and induce costs to the employer.
-Permanent layoffs require severance pay-
+Both options qualify for unemployment insurance benefits for the employee (with potential reductions in the pay level), and induce costs to the employer.
+Permanent layoffs require severance payments, and in the case of temporary layoffs, the employer must cover wages for the first 15 days of the furlough period.2